Scheduled MonumentsEnglandMedieval boundary earthworks at Queen's Bank, 100m south east of Providence House

 What is Medieval boundary earthworks at Queen's Bank, 100m south east of Providence House?

-Medieval boundary earthworks at Queen's Bank, located 100 metres south-east of Providence House in Lincolnshire, is a scheduled ancient monument comprising linear earthen banks and ditches of medieval date.
+Medieval boundary earthworks at Queen's Bank, located 100 metres south east of Providence House in Lincolnshire, is a linear earthwork of medieval date forming part of the landscape's field and territorial divisions.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009980.

 Who is responsible for protecting Medieval boundary earthworks at Queen's Bank, 100m south east of Providence House?